KylaFitzpatrick/liri-node-app/README.md

 # liri-node-app

 ### Clearly state the problem the app is trying to solve (i.e. what is it doing and why)
-In this assignment, you will make LIRI.
 LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a Language Interpretation and Recognition Interface.
 LIRI will be a command line node app that takes in parameters and gives you back data.

 ### Give a high-level overview of how the app is organized